microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

 pac copilot mcp
 ```

 This command will display the exact path to your `pac-mcp.exe` file.
+Copy the path, you will need this in the next step.

 #### 2. Configure MCP in Visual Studio Code

 To use the Power Platform CLI MCP server in Visual Studio Code:

-1. Open Visual Studio Code settings (Ctrl+,)
+1. Open Visual Studio Code command palette (Ctrl+Shift+P)
-1. Search for "MCP" or navigate to Extensions > GitHub Copilot > MCP Servers
+1. Search for "MCP" and select `MCP: Add Server`
-1. Add a new MCP server configuration with:
-   - **Name**: `powerplatform-cli`
-   - **Executable Path**: Full path to `pac-mcp.exe`
-   - **Arguments**: (optional command-line arguments)

-#### 3. Configure MCP in Visual Studio

-For Visual Studio integration:

-1. Go to Tools > Options > GitHub Copilot > MCP Servers
-1. Click "Add" to create a new server entry
+1. Select `Command (stdio)`
-1. Provide the path to `pac-mcp.exe`
+1. Paste the full path to `pac-mcp.exe` that you copied from the `pac copilot mcp` command in step 1
-1. Select which tools/commands to enable
+1. Name the server something like for instance:

+    ```text
+    Power Platform CLI MCP
+    ```

+This should add the MCP server to your MCP configuration in Visual Studio Code.
+It should also be running.
+If it's not, make sure to start it.

 ### 💬 Using Power Platform CLI with AI Chat